mb0/xelf-go/doc/mut.md

 bells an whistles we get:

 	{$/+:['names' ['!!!']]} to append three exclaimation marks to each element in list names

+We want to add a flag to disable str and raw ops.
+And maybe only use it for longer strings.
+We might want to add precautions to bound the diff allocations for very large values.
+There is also a problem when we apply deltas to unresolved char typed values, we do not know from the delta whether it represents raw or str ops.

 We can use the star marker for a **nested delta**, to reduce path lookups and improving readability.
 The plus marker makes no sense for deltas, we might allow both or raise an error for plus.